GTBitsOfGood/Healing4Heroes/README.md

 - Note: Expo Go uses a production environment so it will use the live API url instead of your localhost one.
 To change it to the localhost one, simply `return localhost:3000` at the top of `getBaseURL()` in `utils/urls.ts`

 ## Repository Backend Guide
-This repository has a bit of a learning curve when it comes to understanding the backend functionality because we have a bit of abstraction to help developers seamlessly integrate with necessary middleware and authentication services.
-I'm writing this small guide to help lessen the learning curve for using the backend.
+This repository has a small a learning curve when it comes to understanding the backend functionality because we have a bit of abstraction to help developers seamlessly integrate with necessary middleware and authentication services.
+I'm writing this guide to help lessen the learning curve for developing the backend.

 - **Backend Actions**:
 The data flow from the database to the rest of the application starts with backend actions.
 The backend actions are the actual MongoDB queries that are made to get data.
 All backend actions can be found in the `backend/server/mongodb/actions` folder.
 Here is a sample backend action that finds a user using their Firebase UID: